FletchMcKee/liquid/README.md

 #### Saturation

 Adjusts the vibrancy of the sampled pixels.
-A value greater than 1f create more vibrant and vivid colors, while a value less than 1f creates duller more muted color.
+A value greater than 1f create more vibrant and vivid colors, while a value less than 1f creates duller and more muted colors.

+#### Dispersion

+Controls the strength of chromatic aberration, separating colors near the edges of the effect to create a prism-like effect.

+This property is no-op on Android 12 and lower.

 ## Limitations